 Applicable law.
 This Agreement is governed by the laws of Switzerland.

-the applicable arbitration law (or other law of civil procedure): an arbitration is governed by the law of the agreed place of arbitration, whereas a choice of court implies a choice for the civil procedural laws applicable in the chosen jurisdiction.
+- Arbitration law.
+The applicable arbitration law (or other law of civil procedure): an arbitration is governed by the law of the agreed place of arbitration (‘seat of arbitration’), whereas a choice of court implies a choice for the civil procedural laws applicable in the chosen jurisdiction.
 If exceptionally, the parties wish to agree on a particular other arbitration law, they may do so explicitly;

 The law applicable to the listed subject matters is determined on the basis of different provisions of private international law (or public international law, as the case may be) than those of contractual obligations.
 Of course, they might well be subject to the law chosen by the parties, but that would be for the reason that the relevant provisions point to the same legal system.
 In the following paragraphs, a few particularities of legal practice are discussed.